adam-bauer-34/adam-bauer-34.github.io/research.md

 feature_image: /images/desert.JPG
 ---

 My research interests lie in the intersection of dynamical systems and climate physics.
 I give more extensive descriptions of my projects and broad interests below, in addition to some old projects I was involved in where I focused on astrophysics.
-For a list of publications, see my CV on the home page.
+For a list of publications, see my CV on the home page!

 # Climate physics projects